Oluwatosin-worksheet/Capstone-Project-/README.md

 ### Exploratory Data Analysis
 ---
-EDA Involved exploring the sales data to answer key questions, susch as;
+EDA Involved exploring the sales data to answer key questions, such as;

 - what is the overall sales trend?
 - which region has top sales?